How and When Should an Estate Be Liquidated

-2. Find out if your selected appraisal company is listed with any major appraisal societies, such as the American Society of Appraisers, the Appraisers Association of America, and the International Society of Appraisers.
-These professional credentials can reassure you of their knowledge.
+# 2. Verify that the selected appraisal company is listed with major appraisal societies, such as the American Society of Appraisers, the Appraisers Association of America, and the International Society of Appraisers.
+This can provide reassurance of their knowledge and expertise.

-3. Know the details- the normal fee for the liquidator is 35 to 40 percent of the sale proceeds.
-Ensure that your dealer is giving you the best services by requesting a run-through of their process of pricing, marketing, and the during and after sale methods.
+# 3. Understand the details, including the normal fee for the liquidator, which is typically 35 to 40 percent of the sale proceeds.
+Ensure that your dealer is providing you with the best services by requesting a detailed explanation of their pricing, marketing, and during and after sale methods.

-4. Due to the weaker economy and aging population, estate sales are often a buyer’s market nowadays.
-Once highly sought after antiques are less valuable now, but a professional dealer will know how to get the most profit from the items and advertise it so it is well attended.
+# 4. Keep in mind that estate sales are often a buyer’s market nowadays due to a weak economy and aging population.
+Once highly sought-after antiques may be less valuable now, but a professional dealer will know how to get the most profit from the items and advertise them to attract potential buyers.

-5. We recommended that family doesn’t come to the sale.
-Some buyers can be insensitive, and it is an emotional process.
-Further, you might even say something that can hold off buyers from making bids.
+# 5. We recommend that family members do not attend the sale.
+Some buyers can be insensitive, and the process can be emotional.
+Moreover, family members may unintentionally say something that could deter buyers from making bids.

-Having a liquidation can be time consuming, but an experienced dealer will assist you and their knowledge is key to a successful sale.
-If you are looking for advice on or help with estate liquidation in Florida, contact us for information.
+Although estate sales can be time-consuming, working with an experienced dealer can help ensure a successful sale.
+If you need advice on or assistance with estate liquidation in Florida, contact us for more information.